What Are Long-Term Goals? Examples and How to Set Them

 • Build a successful career in your industry

-With so many people living paycheck-to-paycheck these days, setting financial goals just makes sense.
+With so many people living paycheck to paycheck these days, setting financial goals simply makes sense.
 Financial improvements let you save and purchase things that you always needed and wanted, like housing, a car, entertainment, travel, or insurance.
 Quite often, the end goal isn’t just money but financial freedom and peace of mind.

 Some examples of long-term financial goals include: